So, what do you get if you cross Connect the Dots, with Art?

 with a 12-year jail sentence

-in which bad habits are the
+in which bad habits are the only curriculum truly learned.

 I teach school and win awards doing it.